Complaints vs rogue policemen pouring in

 Meanwhile, dela Rosa clarified that moonlighting is being allowed in the PNP as long as the jobs are legal and would not lead to conflict of interest.

-If the policeman is off duty and is not consuming government time, he said, that policeman may have a second job as taxi driver, security aide in establishments of for individuals of good moral standing.
+If the policeman is off duty and is not consuming government time, he said, that policeman may have a second job as taxi driver or security aide in establishments or for individuals of good moral standing.